Managing work-related problems

 Topic Overview

-The Pearson BTEC Level 2 Certificate in Workskills is designed to equip students with the essential skills and knowledge needed to succeed in the workplace.
+The Pearson BTEC Level 2 Award in Workskills is designed to equip students with the essential skills and knowledge needed to succeed in the workplace.
 This qualification covers a range of topics including job applications, interview techniques, workplace communication, and understanding employment rights.
-It is ideal for students preparing for employment, apprenticeships, or further study, as it builds confidence and practical abilities that employers value.
+It is ideal for students who are preparing to enter the workforce or progress to further study, as it provides a practical foundation for employability.

 Key Concepts